 Costs incurred internally in researching and developing a software product are charged to expense until technological feasibility has been established for the product.
 Once technological feasibility is established, all software costs are capitalized until the product is available for general release to customers.
 Judgment is required in determining when technological feasibility of a product is established.
 We have determined that technological feasibility for our software products is reached after all high-risk development issues have been resolved through coding and testing.
 Generally, this occurs shortly before the products are released to production.
-There were no capitalized software costs at December 31, 2019 and 2018.
+The amortization of these costs is included in cost of revenue over the estimated life of the products.
+As of December 31, 2020 and 2019, the Company had no internally developed software.